Timeline: History

 The modern timeline emerged in Joseph Priestley's A Chart of Biography, published in 1765.
 It presented dates simply and provided an analogue for the concept of historical progress that was becoming popular in the 18th century.
 However, as Priestley recognized, history is not totally linear.
 The table has the advantage in that it can present many of these intersections and branching paths.
 For Priestley, its main use was a "mechanical help to the knowledge of history", not as an image of history.
 Regardless, the timeline had become very popular during the 18th and 19th centuries.
 Positivism emerged in the 19th century and the development of chronophotography and tree ring analysis made visible time taking place at various speeds.
 This encouraged people to think that events might be truly objectively recorded.

 However, in some cases, filling in a timeline with more data only pushed it towards impracticality.
-Jacques Barbeu-Duborg's 1753 Chronologie Universelle was mounted on a 54-feet-long scroll.
+Jacques Barbeu-Duborg's 1753 Chronologie Universelle was mounted on a 54-feet-long (16½ m) scroll.
 Charles Joseph Minard's 1869 thematic map of casualties of the French army in its Russian campaign put much less focus on the one-directional line.
 Charles Renouvier's 1876 Uchronie, a branching map of the history of Europe, depicted both the actual course of history and counterfactual paths.
 At the end of the 19th century, Henri Bergson declared the metaphor of the timeline to be deceiving in Time and Free Will.
 The question of big history and deep time engendered estranging forms of the timeline, like in Olaf Stapledon's 1930 work Last and First Men where timelines are drawn on scales from the historical to the cosmological.
 Similar techniques are used by the Long Now Foundation, and the difficulties of chronological representation have been presented by visual artists including Francis Picabia, On Kawara, J. J. Grandville, and Saul Steinberg.